TriforkKRK/TFLayoutConstraintsFactory/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+### Examples

+The example below will return constraints for a `view` defining its height.
+Width setting will be ommitted because of `kTFNoMetric` value.

+    [NSLayoutConstraint tf_constraintsForView:view withSize:CGSizeMake(kTFNoMetric, 80)];

+The example below will return an array of constraints for `view`.
+In the following example constraints will set margins from the superview: 10 points from top, 20 from left, margin to bottom will be unspecified and finally 40 from right.

+    [NSLayoutConstraint tf_constraintsForView:view expandingEdgesToSuperviewWithInsets:UIEdgeInsetsMake(10, 20, kTFNoMetric, 40)];

+The code below will return array of constraints for aligning views passed in `viewsArray` separated by objects in `separatorsArray`.
+Returned constraints will set width of all views to be equal between them and the space between them will be also equal to each other.
+Margin from left and right will be set to 15 points.

+    [NSLayoutConstraint tf_horizontalAlignmentConstraintsForViews:viewsArray separatorViews:separatorsArray margins:15]

+In the example below returned constraints will act analogously to the previous example but in the vertical way.
+This means that margins from top and bottom edge of the superview will be set to 15 points, views passed in viewsArray will have the same height.
+Spaces between as previously - equal.

+    [NSLayoutConstraint tf_verticalAlignmentConstraintsForViews:viewsArray separatorViews:separatorsArray margins:15]

 ## Author

 Julian Król, viperking@poczta.onet.pl